- About this policy

 - details of your case when providing you with housing advice or services

 - records of your correspondence and engagement with us

 - information you may enter on the Shelter website

 - any paper forms you complete

-- telephone conversations or face-to-face interactions
+- telephone, webchat or email conversations, or face-to-face interactions

 - digital forms completed via our website, or online surveys